stephdavid/weather-dashboard/README.md

 * Am able to pull specific info from the Array returned by the openweathermap geocoding API and the Object returned by the openweathermap one-call-3 obtained from the longitude and latitude elements from the geogoding API which were required by the one-call-3 (this is the API that shows data over several days).
 The "free" api provides only current day info.
 Now, I should be able to plug in the info into the html page.

+* Overview of where I'm at : Weather dashboard – what am I doing
+    1. On page load – display default city (London) weather and icon for today, and forecasts for following 5 days How achieved:
+    a.	jQuery document.ready – a call to function getDefaultInfo
+    b.
+In getDefaultInfo function: 1.
+Default call (using London lat & lon info) to weather api 2.
+The data object from that call included as an argument in the call to function populateTheCards(data)
+    c.
+In populateTheCards() fill in the name of the city, and the weather data for today and following 5 days
+    2. On user input and search or selection of a city button, the name of the city is changed to match the user selection and its current-day weather and 5-day forecast is displayed.
+How achieved:
+    a.
+On click event for Search – 1.
+Collect the string input by the user and push it to the cities array 2.
+Assign the last item in the cities array (which will be the user info) to a variable 3.
+Call the function getLatAndLon passing to it selectedCity
+    b.
+Event listener(propagation) for the buttons.
+1. Value of button selected assigned to variable selectedCity 3.
+Call the function getLatAndLon passing to it selectedCity
+    c.
+In getLatAndLon function, a call to the geoloc api with the selectedCity to get its latitude and longitude.
+Call the function getCurrentAndForecastedWeather passing it latitude and longitude.
+    d.
+In getCurrentAndForecastedWeather 1. call (using passed lat & lon info) to weather api 2. the data object from that call included as an argument in the call to function populateTheCards(data)
+    e.
+In populateTheCards() fill in the name of the city, and the weather data for today and following 5 days

 ---

 ### References